therceman/symfony-alpine-docker/README.md

 # Symfony Alpine Docker
-A Dockerfile ready for Symfony Installation built on Alpine Linux
+A Dockerfile ready for Symfony built on Alpine Linux

 ## Bundle
 - Alpine Linux 3.15 (2021-11-24)